 We decided to embark on a trip to Assam to provide relief and to our utter disbelief and awe we had requests pouring from people saying that they also wanted to be part of this drive and travel with us to the flood affected places.

-Assam flood 2016: Here is how our journey to Assam unfolds
+Assam flood 2016: Here is how our journey unfolds

 We decided to provide relief to Gohpur, one of the worst affected areas.
 Gohpur tehsil is located in the Sonitpur district of Assam.
 It’s a beautiful island in the Brahmaputra River and can be a traveller’s delight.
 Unfortunately no one knows about this place.

 Through Sarvahitey NGO, we collected donations, created Fundraiser and reached Guwahati.
 We got all the relief materials from the local vendors and many well wishers and friends in Assam also joined in and worked continuously and tirelessly right from packaging to delivering of the goods to the people.